Kartaverse/Kartaverse-for-Houdini/docs/comfyui/MatAnyone.md

 	https://github.com/pq-yang/MatAnyone?tab=readme-ov-file#download-model
 	https://docs.comfy.org/essentials/core-concepts/models

-Wh have the option of using the ComfyUI Manager to streamline model installs.
+We have the option of using the ComfyUI Manager to streamline model installs.
 If you want to do the process manually:

 Download [matanyone.pth](https://github.com/pq-yang/MatAnyone/releases/download/v1.0.0/matanyone.pth) (138 MB) file.